This is a collaborative post by Ellie Jo with tips on how to save money on a funeral.

 This will cut all the costs of funeral services, urns, caskets, etc. Family and friends can still have a memorial, but there doesn’t need to be a body present for that.

 Depending on who is being put to rest, there may be some benefits you could make use of.
 For instance, if you or your loved one were a veteran or active military member, you could look for information on Benefits.va.gov to see if you qualify for burial benefits compensation.

 Similarly, those who have been paying into Social Security could get a payment of over $200 towards the funeral cost in certain circumstances so it’s worth checking with them as well.

 Be prepared for it

-A lot of people are now seeing that funerals being as expensive as they are simply isn’t fair on a lot of families, especially those from low-to-middle incomes.
+Many people now see that funerals being as expensive as they are isn’t fair on many families, especially those with low-to-middle incomes.
 There’s nothing wrong with being frugal if the other option is to land yourself in a spiral of debt.